frictionlessdata/website/site/README.md

         </div>
         <div class="">
           <h3 class="font-normal hover:underline"> Pushing and Storing Data </h3>
-          <p class="xxl:w-2/3"> Source data from any reliable resource and that data will eventually need to be transformed. </p>
+          <p class="xxl:w-2/3"> With the data explosion it has become a job in itself to manage data - to push and store data. </p>
         </div>
       </div>
     </div>